Caroline Spelman: Early career

 She was sugar beet commodity secretary for the National Farmers' Union from 1981 to 1984.
-She was deputy director of the International Confederation of European Beet Growers (officially known as La Confédération Internationale des Betteraviers Européens – CIBE) in Paris from 1984–9, then a research fellow for the Centre for European Agricultural Studies (part of the University of Kent and since 2000 known as the Centre for European Agri-Environmental Economics) from 1989 to 1993.
+She was deputy director of the International Confederation of European Beet Growers (officially known as La Confédération Internationale des Betteraviers Européens – CIBE) in Paris from 1984 to 1989, then a research fellow for the Centre for European Agricultural Studies (part of the University of Kent and since 2000 known as the Centre for European Agri-Environmental Economics) from 1989 to 1993.
 She co-owns Spelman, Cormack & Associates, a lobbying company for the food and biotechnology industry, with her husband.

 Parliamentary career

 Before entering Parliament in 1997, she stood unsuccessfully in the Bassetlaw constituency in Nottinghamshire at the 1992 general election.

 In 2001, Iain Duncan Smith appointed Spelman Shadow Secretary of State for International Development, a post she maintained until Duncan Smith's departure as Conservative Party leader.
 Duncan Smith's successor, Michael Howard, opted for a streamlined Shadow Cabinet and omitted Spelman; however, he later appointed her as a front bench spokeswoman on Environmental Affairs working for Theresa May.
 In March 2004, Spelman re-entered the Shadow Cabinet as Shadow Secretary of State for Local and Devolved Government Affairs, succeeding David Curry.
 Under David Cameron's leadership of the Conservative Party, in 2007 she was promoted further to become Conservative Party Chairman.

 In 2009, Spelman was moved in another reshuffle to the role of Shadow Secretary of State for Communities and Local Government, replacing Eric Pickles.

-Between 2010-2012, Spelman served as Secretary of State for Environment, Food, and Rural Affairs.
-In this role, she helped secure a UN agreement on biodiversity in Nagoya, and the Sustainable Development Goals agreement in Rio.
-In an interview with the Institute for Government, Spelman highlighted her Nature Environment White Paper laying out the Government's vision to 2060, as one of her "greatest achievements" in office.
+Between 2010 and 2012, Spelman served as Secretary of State for Environment, Food, and Rural Affairs.
+In this role, she helped secure a UN agreement on biodiversity in Nagoya (Japan), and the Sustainable Development Goals agreement in Rio.
+She contributed to the government's "collaborative working" on the transition to a green economy, while in an interview with the Institute for Government, she highlighted her Nature Environment White Paper laying out the Government's vision to 2060, as one of her "greatest achievements" in office.

 In 2012, Spelman returned to the Commons backbenches.

 Spelman served as Second Church Estates Commissioner from 2015 to 2019.

 Spelman was opposed to Brexit prior to the 2016 referendum.
 In January 2019 MPs approved a symbolic, non-binding amendment, tabled by Spelman, to prevent a no-deal Brexit, by 318 votes to 310.

 Following abuse and death threats over Brexit, Spelman announced in September 2019 that she would not seek re-election at the next general election.